Extravaganza is Dead, Long live Minimalism: Designing a Clean Layout

 Remember that creating a website isn’t always about fancy techniques, too much sparkle and flashes can create a chaotic messy feeling and distract the eye.
+To help with this we've prepared some tips to get you started and with them, some great web design inspiration examples too.

 Preparing Your Layout